 “Professor!”
 Red points at the scorch mark.
 “They produce oil to make the fire, that’s why it goes out when they die!
 At least, I think it is,” Red says, suddenly doubtful.
-“I guess this doesn’t conclusively prove that they don’t also rely on keeping their tail lit, but…”
+“I guess this doesn’t conclusively prove that their lives don’t also rely on keeping their tails lit, but…”

 Red blinks, then his heart sinks.
 “You already knew.
 That entry in the pokedex… it was one of your tests!”